Real Estate

 SBA 504 loans are unique in that they are managed through a Community Development Corporation, a nonprofit authorized to distribute loans in support of regional development goals.
 These loans come with multi-year tracking to demonstrate programmatic results, but that is no hindrance to developers that know their long-term value.

-Because of their detail, Capital Consulting Group works with business owners to access SBA backed loans.
+Because of their detail, our company works with business owners to access SBA backed loans.
 From initial interview to close, we facilitate the process leading to faster closes with fewer questions.
 Find out what’s available to you.

 Advantages: